adbreeker/Studies-PG-Public/Information Society Technologies/Project/GDD.md

 6. Depending on background checks, game should act accordingly (announcing win, giving option for promotion, etc.),
 7. If the game is not finished, turn should be ended, UI updated, and the player to move switched.

-In the middle of turns, UI buttons for proposing draw, resigining and reseting the game should be fully accessible.
+In the middle of turns, UI buttons for pausing, proposing draw, resigining and reseting the game should be fully accessible.